26 km2 (10 sq mi)

 In Tuvalu, progress has been made in strengthening the health system to tackle emerging health issues, such as the NCD epidemic, climate change and communicable diseases.
 A STEPS survey conducted in 2015 shows a high rate of obesity among adults aged 18-69 years, with 55.2% in males and 70.7% in females.
-According to the Status of Health in Tuvalu 2010, the highest number of deaths in Tuvalu in 2010 was due to cerebrovascular accident.
+According to the Status of Health in Tuvalu 2010, the highest number of deaths in Tuvalu in 2010 was due to cerebrovascular accidents.
 The second leading cause of death was ill-defined conditions, and the third leading cause of death was related to diabetes mellitus.

 Most health services are provided by the public health services, but family planning services are jointly provided by the public health services and the Tuvalu Family Planning Association.